How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

-The azure waters of the South Pacific are a gateway to one of nature’s most exhilarating experiences— swimming with humpback whales.
-Sharing space with these incredible animals can transform you; it’s a humbling experience to observe our ocean’s largest creatures and I hope that these kinds of responsible wildlife interactions inspire greater care and compassion for our planet.
+The azure waters of the South Pacific are a gateway to one of nature’s most exhilarating experiences—swimming with humpback whales.
+Sharing space with these incredible animals can transform you.
+Observing our ocean’s largest creatures is a humbling experience, and I hope these responsible wildlife interactions inspire greater care and compassion for our planet.

-Obviously, this is not an activity for everyone and it requires special care, responsibility, and strong swimming skills to say the least.
-However, getting to be in the water with whales is a lifelong dream for many who discover it, but one lingering question prevents some from entering the water.
+Obviously, this is not an activity for everyone, and it requires special care, responsibility, and strong swimming skills, to say the least.
+However, being in the water with whales is a lifelong dream for many who discover it, but one lingering question prevents some from entering it.

 Looking to Swim with Whales?
 We got Options.